Translational-Metabolic-Laboratory-RUMC/TML-Coding-Club/README.md

 Email: purva.kulkarni@radboudumc.nl<br/>
 Please feel free to send your comments or suggestions to improve this activities planned by the coding club.

+For communication, help we can use the [tml slack workspace](tml-department.slack.com).
+All conversations as a part of the coding club will happen in the dedicated channel **# tml-coding-club**

 ## Agenda ##

 | Session |     Date    |      Time     | Topic                                      |